 - cmd (str) Command line to run. - timeout (float) Time limit in seconds before attempting to kill the running process.
 This function will take a few seconds longer than 'timeout' to complete if it has to kill the process. - verbose (bool) Whether to log the command run and stdout/stderr. - ignore_status (bool) Whether to raise an exception when command returns =!
-0 (False), or not (True). - allow_output_check (str) Whether to log the command stream outputs (stdout and stderr) in the test stream files.
-Valid values: 'stdout', for allowing only standard output, 'stderr', to allow only standard error, 'all', to allow both standard output and error (default), and 'none', to allow none to be recorded. - shell (bool) Whether to run the command on a subshell - env (dict) Use extra environment variables. - sudo Whether the command requires admin privileges to run, so that sudo will be prepended to the command.
+0 (False), or not (True). - allow_output_check (str) Whether to record the output from this process (from stdout and stderr) in the test's output record files.
+Valid values: 'stdout', for standard output only, 'stderr' for standard error only, 'both' for both standard output and error in separate files, 'combined' for standard output and error in a single file, and 'none' to disable all recording. 'all' is also a valid, but deprecated, option that is a synonym of 'both'.
+If an explicit value is not given to this parameter, that is, if None is given, it defaults to using the module level configuration, as set by OUTPUT_CHECK_RECORD_MODE.
+If the module level configuration itself is not set, it defaults to 'none'. - shell (bool) Whether to run the command on a subshell - env (dict) Use extra environment variables. - sudo Whether the command requires admin privileges to run, so that sudo will be prepended to the command.
 The assumption here is that the user running the command has a sudo configuration such that a password won't be prompted.
-If that's not the case, the command will straight out fail.
+If that's not the case, the command will straight out fail. - encoding (str) the encoding to use for the text representation of the command result stdout and stderr, by default avocado.utils.astring.ENCODING